 Indian Ginger Tea-an Intro

 Tea is one of the staple drinks throughout India and is culturally blended.
 Most of the Indians start the day with a chai.

 Indian tea is usually made with milk and dried tea leaves. furthermore, tea made with exotic spices is also popular in all the regions.
-Likewise, the drink made with Ginger is famous and made when bored with the regular tea or whenever the tastebuds long for exotic refreshments.
+Likewise, the drink made with Ginger is famous and made when bored with regular tea or whenever the tastebuds long for exotic refreshments.

-In India, people call this drink as 'Adrak chai,' as Ginger is called as 'adrak' and tea as 'chai' in Hindi.
-Sometimes also known as 'adrak wali chai' in Northern India.
-And 'Inji tea' in Tamil, where 'inji' means Ginger (these sounds similar right!).
+In India, people call this drink 'Adrak chai,' as Ginger is called 'adrak', and tea 'chai' in Hindi.
+It is sometimes known as 'adrak wali chai' in Northern India.
+And 'Inji tea' in Tamil, where 'inji' means Ginger (these sound similar, right!).

-I heard some people call this a Ginger chai tea, I would say, naming them as ginger chai or adrak tea would be perfect as the words 'chai' and 'tea' means the same.
+I heard some people call this a Ginger chai tea; I would say, that naming them ginger chai or adrak tea would be perfect as the words 'chai' and 'tea' mean the same.